Finally, how many efficiencies supercomputers have? And, what do they measure?: A conceptual model of parallelized sequential operation

-Notice that our model assumes no interaction between processes running on the parallelized system, in addition to the necessary minimum: starting and terminating otherwise independent processes, which take parameters at the beginning and return their result at the end.
+Notice that our model assumes no interaction between processes running on the parallelized system and the necessary minimum: starting and terminating otherwise independent processes, which take parameters at the beginning and return their result at the end.
 It can, however, be trivially extended to more general cases when processes must share some resource (such as a database, which shall provide different records for the different processes), either implicitly or explicitly.
 Concurrent objects have their inherent sequentiality~\cite{InherentSequentiality:2012}.
 Synchronization and communication between those objects considerably increase~\cite{YavitsMulticoreAmdahl2014} the non-parallelizable portion (i.e. contribution to $(1-\alpha_{eff}^{SW})$ or $(1-\alpha_{eff}^{OS})$) of the task.
-Because of this effect, in the case of an extremely large number of processors, special attention must be devoted to their role on efficiency of applications on parallelized systems.
+Because of this effect, in the case of many processors, we must devote special attention to their role in the efficiency of applications on parallelized systems.

 The physical size of the computing system also matters.
-A processor, connected to the first one with a cable of length of dozens of meters, must spend several hundred clock cycles with waiting.
-This waiting is only because of the finite speed of the propagation of light, topped by the latency time and hoppings of their interconnection (not mentioning geographically distributed computer systems, such as some clouds, connected through general-purpose networks).
+A processor connected to the first one with a cable of dozens of meters must wait for several hundred clock cycles.
+This waiting is only because of the finite speed of light propagation, topped by their interconnection's latency time and hoppings (not mentioning geographically distributed computer systems, such as some clouds, connected through general-purpose networks).
 Detailed calculations are given in~\textbf{\cite{Vegh:2017:AlphaEff}}.

 After reaching a certain number of processors, there is no more increase in the payload fraction when adding more processors.
-The first fellow processor already finished its task and is idle waiting, while the last one is still idle waiting for its start command.
-This limiting number can be increased by organizing the processors into clusters: the first computer must speak \textit{directly} only to the head of the cluster.
+The first fellow processor has already finished its task and is idly waiting, while the last one is still idly waiting for its start command.
+We can increase this limiting number by organizing the processors into clusters: the first computer must speak \textit{directly} only to the head of the cluster.
 Another way is to distribute the job near to the processing units.
-It can happen either inside the processor~\cite{CooperativeComputing2015,DongarraFugakuSystem:2020}, or one can let to do the job by the processing units of a \gls{GPU}\footnote{Notice, however, that any additional actor on the scene increases the latency of computation.}.
+It can happen either inside the processor~\cite{CooperativeComputing2015,DongarraFugakuSystem:2020}, or one can let do the job by the processing units of a \gls{GPU}\footnote{Notice, however, that any additional actor on the scene increases the latency of computation.}.